Yucca Removal Cost in Australia: What Affects the Price

 Yuccas were one of Australia’s most popular landscaping plants from the 1970s through the 1990s.
 They were planted in front yards, along driveways, and as screens across thousands of properties in the Illawarra, Sutherland Shire, and Southern Highlands.
 Decades later, those small nursery plants have grown into large, heavy specimens that homeowners now want gone.

 Yucca root systems are dense, fibrous, and remarkably tough.
-Unlike tree roots that become brittle when cut, yucca roots stay flexible.
+Unlike tree roots that get brittle when cut, yucca roots stay flexible and can be hard to cut with a shovel.
 They wrap around rocks, pipes, and buried objects.
-A mature yucca sends roots 1-2 metres out from the base in every direction, and the root crown itself can be the size of a washing machine.
+A mature yucca sends roots 1-2 metres out from the base in every direction, and the root ball itself can be the size of a washing machine.

 The trunk is not timber.
-It is a tightly packed bundle of fibres that does not cut cleanly with a chainsaw.
-It jams equipment and resists standard cutting tools.
+It is a tightly packed bundle of fibres, known for its density and resilience, making it tough to work with using standard tools.
 The leaves are rigid and blade-shaped with sharp tips that can puncture skin through gloves.

 Every part of the yucca is built to survive.
 That is why removing one takes more effort than most homeowners expect.